Colin Wilson (ice hockey): Nashville Predators

 Following the 2014–15 NHL season Wilson became a restricted free agent under the NHL Collective Bargaining Agreement.
 The Nashville Predators made him a qualifying offer to retain his NHL rights, and on July 5, 2015, Wilson filed for Salary Arbitration.
 He signed a four-year, $15.75 million deal with the Predators on July 27, 2015.

 Colorado Avalanche

 On July 1, 2017, Wilson was traded by the Predators to the Colorado Avalanche in exchange for a fourth round draft pick in 2019.

 Wilson faced his former Nashville teammates in the first round of the 2018 Stanley Cup playoffs.
 He registered an assist as the Avalanche lost in six games, ending their season.

 On July 1, 2019, Wilson agreed to a one-year contract extension with the Avalanche worth $2.6 million.

-Retirement

-On October 29, 2020, Wilson announced that he would likely not return to professional hockey, citing his problems coping with obsessive–compulsive disorder and the substance abuse pertaining from it, as well as his struggles recovering from hip surgery the previous season.
-On January 5, 2021, Wilson officially announced his retirement.

 International play

 Wilson decided to represent Team USA, for whom he had played at the 2008 World Juniors.
 At the tournament he was tied for the most goals with 6.
 He was the only roster player never to have played a game in the NHL selected to represent Team USA at the 2009 IIHF World Championships in Bern/Kloten, Switzerland.